 It’s a day you’ve been dreaming of for a long time: the day you break open that vintage bottle of wine that you’ve been patiently waiting to age.
-While the wine may have aged well, the cork might not have, leaving you looking for the best corkscrew for old wine bottles so you don’t tear apart the cork and ruin your prized wine.
+While the wine may have aged well, the cork might not have, leaving you looking for the best corkscrew to deal with that delicate cork and avoid ruining your prized wine.

 We scoured the internet in search of the best corkscrew that will easily get the old cork out of your wine bottle without the mess and found the Waiters Corkscrew by HiCoup is the best due its strength and versatility when it comes to opening old wine bottles.
 Our best choice may not be the best choice for you though, so read on to see the other two best corkscrews for old wine bottles that may be more your style.